James Reinhold - Obituary

 James is survived by his wife Carol, children William F. Reinhold of Chamois MO, Mary Jane Mitchem of Dover, PA, Christine Raver of Trevose, PA, and Beth Reinhold of Dover, PA, 13 grandchildren, 17 great grandchildren, a sister Nancy Markle of York New Salem, and a brother Jeffrey Reinhold of Windsor.
 He was preceded in death by a son, Keith J. Reinhold and siblings Kenneth Reinhold, Ellen Barnhart, Ronald Reinhold, William Reinhold and Frederick Reinhold.

 Viewings will be 7-9 p.m.
-Friday, August 14th, 2020 at the John W. Keffer Funeral Home and Crematory, Inc. and 9-10 Saturday Aug.
+Friday, August 14th, 2020 at the John W. Keffer Funeral Home and Crematory, Inc., 902 Mt Rose Ave.
+York and 9-10 Saturday Aug.
 15th, 2020 at the funeral home with a service to follow at 10 a.m. with Chris Fritz and Chaplain Robert White officiating.
 Burial will follow at Mt.
 Rose Cemetery with full military honors by the York County Veteran Honor Guard.

 In lieu of flowers donations can be made to the Korean War Veterans York Chapter, 2757 Sheridan Rd.
 York Pa 17406.